clipo/idss-seriation/README.md

 On Windows, you will need a minimal GCC or other command line compiler environment.  http://www.mingw.org/ is a good place to start.

+ You will also need to install the GraphViz libraries.
+GraphViz is available for Mac OS X, Windows, Linux and can be installed by going to http://www.graphviz.org/Download.php.

 3. After dependencies are installed, run the installation script: